-Bur borrowing money isn’t always the right answer if the underlying problem has not been identified and addressed.
+But borrowing money isn’t always the right answer if the underlying problem has not been identified and addressed.

 If borrowing isn’t a realistic option there are other ways of salvaging a business.
-It may involve some form of restructuring or perhaps a formal arrangement with creditors to enable the business to continue trading and give it some breathing space to recover.
+It may involve some form of restructuring or perhaps a formal arrangement with creditors to enable the business to continue trading and allow some breathing space to recover.
 Of paramount importance is to take professional advice as soon as the problem arises.

-If you run a business in agriculture and have cash flow issues WF offers FREE confidential advice.
+If you run a business in agriculture and have cash flow issues WF offers free confidential advice.
 We can help you identify the underlying problem and can explain what options are available to put your business back on its feet.